GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

   - NodeJS (runtime ID: `nodejs`) using the NodeJS Inspector (Chrome DevTools)
   - Java and JVM languages (runtime ID: `jvm`) using JDWP
   - Python 3.5+ (runtime ID: `python`) using `debugpy` (Debug Adapter Protocol) or `pydevd`
-  - .NET Core (runtime ID: `netcore`) using `vsdbg`
+  - .NET Core (runtime ID: `netcore`) using `vsdbg` (only for VS Code)

 Skaffold can usually detect the correct language runtime if present.
-However if you encounter difficulties then checkout the [Supported Language Runtimes]({{< relref "#supported-language-runtimes">}}) section for the exact heuristics that skaffold uses and you can modify your application accordingly.
+However if you encounter difficulties then checkout the [Supported Language Runtimes]({{< relref "#supported-language-runtimes">}}) section for the exact heuristics that Skaffold uses and you can modify your application accordingly, or read about [how you can manually configure your container image]({{relref "#can-images-be-debugged-without-the-runtime-support-images"}}).

 ## (Recommended) Debugging using Cloud Code

 The easiest way to debug using Skaffold is by using the [Cloud Code IDE extension]({{< relref "../install/#managed-ide">}}) for Visual Studio Code, JetBrains IDEs, and Cloud Shell.
 Cloud Code will automatically configure container images for debugging so you can debug Kubernetes services just like how you would debug a local service in your IDE.

 For more information, see the corresponding documentation for [VS Code](https://cloud.google.com/code/docs/vscode/debug), [IntelliJ](https://cloud.google.com/code/docs/intellij/kubernetes-debugging) and [Cloud Shell](https://cloud.google.com/code/docs/shell/debug).